grum-tez/archetype-docs/src/components/desc/chainid_desc.md

 Chain unique identifier.

-It is typically used in *signed* permits data to be *verified* on chain, in order to avoid replay attacks from testnet to mainnet (so that a permit cannot from testnet cannot be used on mainnet).
+It is typically used in *signed* permits data to be *verified* on chain, in order to avoid replay attacks from testnet to mainnet (so that a permit from testnet cannot be used on mainnet).

 The table below shows the chain id of the main networks: